carpentries/instructor-training/messages/outline.md

 * What are advantages / disadvantages to live coding?

-* What other practices are used in SWC/DC workshops?
+* What other practices are used in Software / Data Carpentry workshops?

 * What factors will:
 	* motivate learners?
 	* demotivate learners?
-		* stereotype threat
-		* imposter syndrome
-		* mindset

 Community of Practice
 =====================